 It was definitely for me.

-Short-range Bluetooth technology offers many great functions that you won’t find anywhere else.
+Short-range Bluetooth technology has a lot of great features that aren’t available anywhere else.

 A Bluetooth enabled smart TV – Bluetooth connectivity allows you to do these things:

 - Use wireless headphones or speakers to connect to the TV